stolksdorf/quantum/Cards.md

 **Ravenous**: The first time you destroy an enemy ship each turn, gain 1 additional Dominance. <br/>
 > _status: changed_ <br/>
-> [original: When you destroy an enemy ship, dominance +2; when one of your ships is destroyed, dominance -2.] <br/>
+> [original]: When you destroy an enemy ship, dominance +2; when one of your ships is destroyed, dominance -2. <br/>
 > Abilities in Quantum almost never have downsides, so this card stood out.
 Many players would take this card once, and see how fickle the downside can be, and rarely ever take it again.
 We balanced the power level to only let it proc once a turn.

 **Righteous**: You can not lose Dominance.
 You can not gain Research. <br/>
 > _status: changed_ <br/>
-> [original: Your dominance is not reduced when one of your ships is destroyed.] <br/>
+> [original]: Your dominance is not reduced when one of your ships is destroyed. <br/>
 > Righteous was too good, but the flavour of the card and the impact on the game was too good to remove, so we added on the no research penalty.
 The card still might be too good, but at least it is more of a situational pick-up.

 **Ruthless**: The first time you destroy an enemy ship each turn, you may disable one of the emeny's Skills until the start of your next turn. <br/>